GunnarEdman/droneracing_crazyswarm2/Docs/inTheLab.md

-# Instructions for when connectign to QTM in the lab
+# Instructions for when connecting to QTM in the lab

 ## QTM computer general setup
 - Follow the setup that big daddy slim did